Abiaina/docs-example/docs/index.md

----
-title: Welcome
----

-# Welcome to My Project

-## Overview

-This site explores building resilient, observable distributed systems using Cadence.
-If you're interested in long-running workflows, system failure recovery, and developer tooling, you're in the right place.

-## What I'm Working On

 I'm building workflows like `HandleEatsOrder` and `DeliverOrder` to model complex business logic across distributed systems.

 - **Cadence/Temporal**: Designing stateful, replayable workflows for asynchronous and event-driven systems.